Iocalhorst/elite_neopixel_matrix_suite/README.md

 b) Implement all the fun stuff and pretty things.

 c) And do it "properly".
 Which is the hardest part.
 At least for me.
+You can have my wifi. its in defines.h.... just sayin.

 Its at a very early stage.
 And I'm learning this stuff as i go. please take that into account.